MassimoSandre/Sandretti_DevOps_second_part/readme.md

 ## Problems & Solutions
 ### Connection to the Galileo Cluster
 the main problem encountered was connecting to the Galileo cluster bypassing the two factor authentication.
 The solution was found reading through the Cineca User Guide, which explained how to create a certificate and key to use as credentials.
 Those credential have a validity of 12 hours.
-The steps I followed are awailable [here](https://docs.hpc.cineca.it/general/access.html).
+The steps I followed are available [here](https://docs.hpc.cineca.it/general/access.html).
-In order to use these credentials in github action, I created ifve secrets:
+In order to use these credentials in github action, I created five secrets:
 - `SSH_CERT`: the certificate in base64 format
 - `SSH_PRIVATE_KEY`: the private key in base64 format
 - `SSH_PUBLIC_KEY`: the public key in base64 format